 The number of organizations using location intelligence will grow fourfold by 2021.

 Over the past years, the use of location intelligence solutions (LIS) has been booming.
 All thanks to the abundance of data all of us, generously or not, provide for further capturing and analysis.
 Geospatial data is now produced by nearly every device or equipment we have, starting from smartwatches and fitness trackers to smartphones or our cars.
-Despite privacy or security concerns, businesses aren’t going to lose the sweet spot of data to deliver more targeted services, take better control of internal operations and win competitive advantages.
+Despite privacy or security concerns, businesses aren’t going to lose the sweet spot of data to deliver more targeted services, take better control of internal operations and win competitive advantages with intelligent mapping solutions.

 Importance of location intelligence by industry